kentuckymeow/kentuckymeow/README.md

 # Hi there 👋, I'm Arseni Khatsuk
- I'm a beginner iOS Developer and Student of Yanka Kupala State University of Grodno
+ I'm a iOS Developer and Student of Yanka Kupala State University of Grodno

 ## Skills:
 * Swift